hanami/model/README.md

 ### Repositories

-An object that mediates between entites and the persistence layer.
+An object that mediates between entities and the persistence layer.
 It offers a standardized API to query and execute commands on a database.

-A repository is **storage idenpendent**, all the queries and commands are delegated to the current adapter.
+A repository is **storage independent**, all the queries and commands are delegated to the current adapter.

 This architecture has several advantages:

-  * Applications depends on an standard API, instead of low level details (Dependency Inversion principle)
+  * Applications depend on a standard API, instead of low level details (Dependency Inversion principle)

-  * Applications depends on a stable API, that doesn't change if the storage changes
+  * Applications depend on a stable API, that doesn't change if the storage changes

   * Developers can postpone storage decisions